Schifflange

 Schifflange was formed on 15 August 1876, when it was detached from the commune of Esch-sur-Alzette.
 The law forming Schifflange was passed on the 6 July 1876.

 Steelworks

 A steelworks in Schifflange was founded in 1871 by the Metz family as Usine METZ (Esch-Schifflange), the steelworks became part of ARBED in 1911.
-In the 1980s the plant was converted to the continuous casting of blooms, then in the 90s an electric furnace installed.
+In the 1980s the plant was converted to the continuous casting of blooms, then in the 1990s an electric furnace installed.
 In 1994 the company merged with the Belgian company Métallurgique et Minière de Rodange-Athus (MMRA) forming ARES (Aciéries Rodange Esch-Schifflange).
 In the first decade of the 21st century ownership passed from Arcelor to ArcelorMittal, in 2008 becoming ArcelorMittal Rodange and Schifflange S.A. together with the plant in Rodange.

+The steelworks shut down in 2012 and were largely demolished starting in 2016.
+The site is due to be converted into a large mixed-use neighbourhood with housing for 10,000 residents, served by the planned Luxembourg-Esch-sur-Alzette light rail.